Knibbs/Knibbs-Base/README.md

 ## Icons
 The framework also includes the full list of icons created by [font awesome] (http://fortawesome.github.io/Font-Awesome/).

 # Using the CSS
-To reduce the amount of http requests try inserting all your custom css which you will build on top of the base framework under the 'Site Specific' comment within the 'base.css'.
+To reduce the amount of http requests try inserting all your custom css which you will build on top of the base framework under the `Site Specific` comment within the `base.css`.